PatrickBelgium/Notifications/README.md

 # Notifications python program : General description
-Python script running on a raspberry Pi device to generate notifications on your smartphone with Pushsafer\
+Python script running on a raspberry Pi device ( or other device with Python installed ) to generate notifications on your smartphone with Pushsafer\
 <img width="447" height="164" alt="afbeelding" src="https://github.com/user-attachments/assets/a6ffab2f-4798-49fd-8291-db0a044c7438" />